xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:userblurb  user="${xf.visitor}"  />
 ```
-The UserBlurb tag takes the following arguments:
+The UserBlurb tag takes the following attributes:

 -   `user` - The XenForo User Object to display the blurb of.